yskuniv/imap_mogura/README.md

 $ mogura start <host> -u <user> --password-base64=<password-base64-encoded> -c rules.yml -b INBOX
 ```

-You can specify the mailbox to be monitored by `-b` option.
+You can specify the mailbox by `-b` option.

 If you want to just filter mails on the specific mailbox, use `mogura filter` command.